Kilemonn/MessageQueue/README.md

 Once running the best endpoint to call at the moment is probably: `http://localhost:8080/queue/healthcheck`

-The application provides a REST API to interact with the messages queued within the Multi Queue.
+The application provides REST APIs to interact with the messages queued within the MultiQueue.

+## Rest API Documentation

 REST Documentation is provided as Swagger docs from the running application.
-You can simply run the docker image:
-> docker run -p8080:8080 kilemon/message-queue

-## Rest API Documentation

 Once the image is running you can reach the Swagger documentation from the following endpoint: `http://localhost:8080/swagger-ui/index.html`.